jazzkr/krisztiankurucz.ca/user/pages/01.home/default.md

 * I passionately pursue various side projects in my spare time.
 * I'm originally born in Budapest, Hungary, but now live in Toronto, Ontario.

-### Future plans
+### Future Updates

-I'm still actively developing this website, so stay tuned for more!
+I'm actively working on this site so stay tuned for updates.

 ---